quantumlib/ReCirq/docs/index.md

 This repository contains code for our flagship experiments, enabling you to reproduce and extend cutting edge quantum computing research.

-## Audience
+## Quantum researchers

-If you are a quantum researcher looking to develop world class NISQ experiments, this library can provide you the template for your future experiments.
+For quantum researcher developing world class NISQ experiments, ReCirq provides the template for your future experiments.
-Experiments such as QAOA and HFVQE provide a template for performing variational algorithms demonstrating the iteration between data collection and circuit parameter adjustment.
+Experiments such as [QAOA](./qaoa/index.md) and [HFVQE](./hfvqe/index.md) provide a template for performing variational algorithms demonstrating the iteration between data collection and circuit parameter adjustment.
 Other experiments such as the Fermi-Hubbard experiment can be used as a template for exploring dynamics of condensed matter physics with sophisticated calibration techniques.

-If you are learning quantum computing, we also encourage you to try out the tutorials and familiarize yourself with the experiments.
+If you are learning quantum computing, try out the tutorials and familiarize yourself with the experiments.
 While these experiments are more complicated than some example introductory algorithms found in a quantum computing textbook, if you put in the effort to understand